GavasHaluk/DevOpsCase/README.md

 - At this point the pipeline is working as intended it deploys from github every time a new push has been made.
 - However due to an error on my application_stop script it is failing, I tried deleting it with the same result.
 - After researching this it seems that this is a common bug with the CodeDeploy module.
+- The only fix being is to deleting the entire instance, application and pipeline and starting from scratch.

 TODO: